 My Rogers: Community Sponsored Events

-Organizing your own special event fundraiser is an excellent way to help break down the stigma of mental illness and raise funds for patients and programs at Rogers Memorial Hospital.
+Organizing your own special event fundraiser is an excellent way to help break down the stigma of mental illness and raise funds for patients and programs at Rogers Behavioral Health.
 Whether it’s a golf outing, swing-a-thon, bake sale, fleece-tie blanket party or collection drive at your place of business, the Foundation will work with you to provide various levels of support and assistance as you plan and hold your fundraiser or project.

-Coping is cool…and not just in school!
 The use of play and games in therapy is proven to be an effective way to help cope with intense emotions and behaviors.
 At Rogers, patients learn how everyday items can be used as powerful therapeutic tools to calm their minds and bodies.

 Plan Your Own Fundraising Event

 Organizing your own special event fundraising and awareness event and directing the proceeds to the Rogers Behavioral Health Foundation is a great way to show your support for mental health and wellness.

 Here just a few ways former patients and families, clubs and organizations, and passionate individuals have have raised fund and friends for the Foundation:

 - Swing-a-thon – An annual event, residents at Marquette University’s Cobeen Hall swing for 36.5 hours straight to raise awareness of eating disorders and raise funds for patients at the Eating Disorder Center at Rogers Behavioral Health.

 - Skate-a-thon – Three middle school girls set out to skate for a day to raise awareness of mental health challenges.
 They collected pledges to support their efforts, with all proceeds going to Rogers Behavioral Health Foundation.